TekniskFiskevegn/fiskevegn-1/README.md

 # fiskevegn

 ## Todo

+@ Sytalaust
 - button and or links
+- flytte responsive title osv over til utils?
+- add variable for svg fillcolor, or just use predefined classes
+- for theme, use a theme class as boolean in jsx, use a css variable as color and use a
+- error component
+- take a look at the structure for svg provider, passing props and so on
+- also add animation for block design
+- add angle svg
-- @ sytalaust: make a product tree design as well
+- make a product tree design as well
-- remove react-parallax
-- add products
-- gpdr existing webpage?
-- slå sammen frontpage-image og hero-image?
 - clean up color variables
-- flytte responsive title osv over til utils?
 - make new custom block as seen on screenshot
-- make card module more customizeable
-- add variable for fillcolor
-- onClick header
 - add themeprovider component, variables or classes?

+@ Fiskevegn
+- ui text switch no eng
-- 404 page animation
+- 404 page
 - variables for light text and dusk text
-- must be able to customize the full block design even more
 - disclaimer in footer i.e Personvern ++
-- clean up utils and typography
 - clean up imports
-- for theme, use a theme class as boolean in jsx, use a css variable as color and use a
-- flexController should be a flexLayout component
-- isResponsive class on verticalflow
 - make a new list type called categories, which needs to be flexible based on how many categories
-- error component
-- take a look at the structure for svg provider, passing props and so on
-- use this for cheking props:

-  if (!node.asset) {
-    return null
-  }

-  as first line in component

-  - also add animation and image, and background image on block component
-  - add error component, i.e specify block type
-  - test null return on block intro and svgprovider

-  - add angle svg

 ## Graphql queries